mircotoll01/butterfly-SOA-driver/README.md

-This is an experimental slave module used to drive a generic LD
+This is an experimental slave module used to drive a Semiconductor Optical Amplifier in a Butterfly package with an integrated TEC